CHA Story Garden

 Senior Director of Advocacy & Health Policy at Children’s

-Featured Program Clinic of St. Paul
+Featured Program Clinic of Saint Paul

 This grant provides financial support to disadvantaged children in our community.
 Many of the children seen at the St. Paul Clinic would not have access to regular health care without this vital program.